leandroayala/python_a_z/README.md

 # python_a_z

 # RESUME
-This project has the objective to show language python, using the official doc from python.org I will show the resources from basic to advanced
+This project has the objective to show language python, using the official doc from python.org (https://docs.python.org/3/tutorial/index.html)
+I showing in a pratice way all topics in oficial tutorial I made this project as a way to get to know the language its sintax and resouces, how to also my writing english fell free to contibute with new ideias and corrections

 # Python Installation